10yard/dkafe/readme.md

 ### DK Practice

-The practice plugin allows you to practice playing a particular stage to refine your skills.
+My practice plugin allows you to practice playing a particular stage to refine your skills.
 Typically you will be able to select from Barrels, Pies, Springs and Rivets.
 There is also an option to start the game from level 5.